Skip to main content

 1. Content attracts organic traffic: Your in-depth guides and tools rank in Google and AI search, bringing visitors who are researching purchases in your niche.

 3. Email nurtures and converts: Welcome sequences and content roundups keep subscribers engaged until they're ready to buy.
-Email subscribers convert at 3-5x the rate of one-time visitors.
+Subscribers who received genuine value from your content convert at higher rates than first-time visitors who arrived cold.

 4. Purchases generate data: Customer purchase data tells you what content converts best, which guides to invest in, and what topics to cover next.